ABOUT US

 On race day you will find Rich at the helm making sure that everything is running smoothly.
 His favourite part of the role is seeing those beaming smiles and hearing the many epic tales at the finish line!

-On race day you will find Jon in the race village making sure that all athletes, spectators and vendors are well looked after.
-He prides himself on being a perfectionist on every detail, and making every event happen as seamlessly as possible.
+On race day you will find Jon, Kate and Lauren in the race village making sure that all athletes, spectators and vendors are well looked after.